alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-02/day-126/day-126-1-egw.md

 ---
-title: EGW Reading
+title: The Twelve Spies PP 387-390c
-subtitle: The Twelve Spies PP 387-390c
+subtitle: EGW Reading
 ---

-Chapter 34—The Twelve Spies
+### Chapter 34—The Twelve Spies

 This chapter is based on Numbers 13 and 14.